 “We work on manners daily.
 Holding the door for someone, saying please, thank you and excuse me, offering to help someone else, taking turns.
 You name it, we are having to work on it.
 It takes up instructional time, but they haven’t gotten it and it’s important.”

-The above observations are particularly concerning because developmentally the behaviors cited are ones for which the foundation should be laid by parents when children are between the ages of 2 and 3.
+The above observations are particularly concerning because the types of behaviors cited should be instilled by parents during the developmental stage of children aged 2 to 3.

 © Sharon Knapp Lamberth, February 2022